connorjward/perplex-aspect/README.md

 	$ cd build
 	$ cmake -DAspect_DIR=/path/to/aspect/ ..
 	$ make -j<N>

+Note that the same compilers that installed ASPECT and its dependencies must be used here.

 ## Running instructions

 The code produces a shared library `libperplexaspect.so` that can be dynamically linked to when running ASPECT.
 To enable linking, just add the following line to the ASPECT input parameter file:

 	...
 	set Additional shared libraries = /path/to/libperplexaspect.so